5-k/PerfAnalyzer/README.md

   tsc index.ts
 ```

-Run and debug locally using VSCode or Compiled Javascript file.
+Run and debug locally using VS Code or Compiled Java-script file.

 ## Packaging

-Once Compiled using tsc and the dependecies are downloaded using npm i you can package the project to create a vsix
+Once Compiled using tsc and the dependencies are downloaded using `npm i` you can package the project to create a `vsix`

 Update the publisher name in vss-extension.json
 ```bash